 – Steve Low, CIO

-Consolidated Civil Enforcement replaced its document creation system with ActiveDocs Opus document automation software.
+Consolidated Civil Enforcement replaced its document creation system with ActiveDocs document automation software.
 ActiveDocs Web services functionality, back-end interfaces and open database connectivity (ODBC) made it easy to integrate with the company’s Microsoft SQL database to eliminate repetitive work that created opportunities for errors in legal documents.

 The back-end data integration is critical in the long term as Consolidated implements a new file management system that will house even more of the company’s vital information in the SQL database.

-The company’s 40 recovery managers access ActiveDocs Opus through a Web portal.
-They choose the document template or template set they need, and ActiveDocs Opus automatically populates it with information from the SQL database: the client’s name and contact information, property locations, debtors’ names, addresses, file numbers, court numbers, dollar amounts owed and collected, etc. The recovery manager fills in any information that’s not in the database, stores the finished documents in a folder, and then emails them to bailiffs in the field.
+The company’s 40 recovery managers access ActiveDocs through a Web portal.
+They choose the document template or template set they need, and ActiveDocs automatically populates it with information from the SQL database: the client’s name and contact information, property locations, debtors’ names, addresses, file numbers, court numbers, dollar amounts owed and collected, etc. The recovery manager fills in any information that’s not in the database, stores the finished documents in a folder, and then emails them to bailiffs in the field.

-When Consolidated’s SharePoint Silverlight application is implemented, ActiveDocs Opus will work through a tab in the browser and store documents directly into the SharePoint document repository.
+When Consolidated’s SharePoint Silverlight application is implemented, ActiveDocs will work through a tab in the browser and store documents directly into the SharePoint document repository.

 Web services and ODBC support for easy integration with back-end data systems.